The Godfather Part II: Michael

-Roth uses his connections to arrange for a special senate committee to ruin Michael’s reputation.
-Pentangeli agrees to testify against the family and is placed under witness protection.
+Roth uses his connections to arrange a Senate committee on organized crime to investigate the Corleone family.
+Pentangeli agrees to testify against Michael and is placed under witness protection.
 On returning to Nevada, Fredo tells Michael that he did not realize Roth was planning an assassination, then lashes out over being excluded from the family business.
 Michael disowns Fredo but orders that he should not be harmed while their mother Carmela is alive.
 Michael attends the committee hearing with Hagen and Pentangeli's brother Vincenzo.
-Humiliated, Pentangeli retracts his testimony, and the hearing dissolves in an uproar.
-Kay tells Michael that she had an abortion and intends to leave him and take their children.
+Pentangeli, upon seeing Vincenzo, retracts his testimony, and the hearing dissolves in an uproar.
+Kay tells Michael that she actually had an abortion and intends to leave him and take their children.
 Michael strikes her in rage and banishes her.

-Not long afterwards, Carmela passes away.
-At Carmela's funeral, Fredo hugs a reluctant Michael and befriends Anthony over fishing.
+A year later, Carmela passes away.
+At her funeral, a mourning Fredo embraces Michael and befriends Anthony over fishing.
+While Michael is away, Kay visits her children with Connie's help but she takes too long to leave and is discovered by Michael; he coldly closes the door in her face without a word.
 Roth returns to the United States after being refused entry to Israel.
 Corleone capo Rocco Lampone assassinates him at the airport and is shot dead trying to escape.
 Hagen visits Pentangeli at the army barracks where he is held and remarks that conspirators against a Roman emperor could commit suicide to save their families.
 Pentangeli is later found dead in his bathtub, having slit his wrists.
 Corleone enforcer Al Neri takes Fredo fishing on the lake and shoots him as Michael watches from the compound.

-Michael recalls Vito's 50th birthday party on December 7, 1941.
+A flashback depicts Vito's 50th birthday party on December 7, 1941.
 While the family waits for Vito, Michael announces that he has dropped out of college and joined the Marines, angering Sonny and surprising Hagen.
 Only Fredo supports his decision.
-When Vito is heard arriving, Michael sits alone at the table while the others welcome him in surprise.
-After Fredo's death, Michael sits pensively, alone, by the lake.
+When Vito is heard arriving, Michael remains at the table while the others welcome him in surprise.

+In the present, Michael sits alone by the lake at the family compound.